missing-semester/missing-semester/_2020/data-wrangling.md

    data.
 If you're fetching HTML data, [`pup`](https://github.com/EricChiang/pup) might be helpful.
 For JSON data, try [`jq`](https://stedolan.github.io/jq/).
-Find the min and max of one column in a single command, and the sum of the difference between the two columns in another.
+Find the min and max of one column in a single command, and the difference of the sum of each column in another.